RypekGrief/ClipTranslate/README.md

 1. Launch **ClipTranslate**.
 2. If **AutoHotkey** is not installed, the application will notify you.
-3. Type or locate any non-English text.
+3. Type or locate any text that you want to translate.
-4. Select the text you want to translate.
+4. Select the text.
 5. Press **Ctrl + Shift + X**.
+6. ClipTranslate will automatically:
+   - Copy the selected text.
+   - Translate it into the selected target language.
+   - Copy the translated text to the clipboard.
+   - Paste it back into the active application.
-6. If notifications are enabled, a **"Text translated and copied to clipboard"** notification will appear.
+7. If notifications are enabled, a **"Text translated and copied to clipboard"** notification will appear.
-7. Press **Ctrl + V** to paste the translated text.

-Your selected text has now been translated into English and copied to the clipboard.
+The selected text will be replaced with its translated version automatically.